Lahari-1996/NaukriClone/README.md

 # NaukriClone

+Clone of Naukri.com website where user is able to see different job openings and can apply to various companies.
 Finding the right job made easy with Naukri.com
-In this website user is  able to see different job openings and can apply to various companies.

 Tech Stacks Used:-->HTML,CSS,Javascript,Import,Export